rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 # User Submission Tutorial

-So, you want to submit a Switch cart to No-Intro?
+So you want to submit a Switch cart to No-Intro?
 I developed a quick and easy Python script which standardizes forum submissions into easily-imported XML files.
 It can also create a Full XCI via drag and drop and convert a Full XCI back to its Default XCI + Initial Area components.

 First, dump your cart using the latest version of [nxdumptool-rewrite](https://github.com/DarkMatterCore/nxdumptool/releases) onto your SD card or to your PC via USB using the default dump settings.